Models for differential cross section in proton-proton scattering and their implications at ISR and LHC energies: Methodology

-Here the parameters ${A_1}$, ${A_2}$, ${A_3}$, ${A_4}$, ${B_1}$, ${B_2}$, ${B_3}$, ${B_4}$, $m$, $n$, $\eta$, $\mu$, and $p$ are free parameters which have been determined through fitting the data at all the energies.
+The values of all the parameters are found by fitting this model the model with $pp$ elastic differential cross section data for the energies mentioned in Table I, and the values of these parameters are given in Table VI.
 The parameter $t_0$ is a reference momentum scale (in $\textrm{GeV}^{2}$) controlling the onset of the saturation term.
-The first two terms combine exponential damping with power-law behavior, fitting the forward peak and early falloff at low and intermediate t value, respectively.
-The third term contains a saturation like correction factor $(1-t/t_0)^p$ which becomes significant at the mid-t region and helps to describe the dip-bump structure at higher energies.
+The first two terms combine exponential damping with power-law behavior, fitting the forward peak and early falloff at low and intermediate t values, respectively.
+The third term contains a saturation-like correction factor $(1-t/t_0)^p$ which becomes significant at the mid-t region and helps to describe the dip-bump structure at higher energies.
 The last exponential term accounts for the large-t tail of the cross section as it provides a smooth decay at high t.
-The values of all the parameters of this model are given in Table 5.